pypy/pypy/pypy/doc/stackless.rst

          Application-level Stackless features
 ==========================================================

 Introduction
 ================

+.. include:: crufty.rst

+   .. apparently this still works; needs JIT integration; hasn't been maintained for years

 PyPy can expose to its user language features similar to the ones present in `Stackless Python`_: **no recursion depth limit**, and the